 As an ISFJ’s weakest function, it can only come in periods of stress or for short periods, such as a random “light bulb moment” of an idea or random “what-if” musings.

-Subtypes of ISFJ Personality (ISFJ-A & -T)
+Subtypes of The Protector Personality Type (ISFJ-A & ISFJ-T)

 While both types are quick to take on responsibilities, assertive types find it easier to let go of worries when they recognize their lack of control over the situation compared to their turbulent peers.